iSTB/python-schemata/README.rst

 .. code:: bash

-    $ pip install concepts
+    $ pip install schemata

-This will also install the bitsets_ and graphviz_ packages from PyPI as required dependencies.
+This will also install the graphviz_ package from PyPI as required dependencies.

 Rendering lattice graphs depends on the `Graphviz software`_.
 Make sure its